manubot/manubot-ai-editor/README.md

 ## Using the Python API

-You can also use the low-level functions of the editor directly from Python, without being tied to a particular manuscript.
+You can also use the functions of the editor directly from Python.

-As such, you can just install this package:
+Since these functions are low-level and not tied to a particular manuscript, you don't have to install Manubot and can just install this package:

 ```bash
 pip install -U manubot-ai-editor